Inflation questions keep stocks in check

-Losses of around 0.2% in energy stocks (.SXEP) were offset by 1.2% gains in the mining sector (.SXPP), while British bank HSBC (HSBA.L) gained 0.1% after a move to exit U.S. retail banking to focus on Asia. read more
+Losses of around 0.2% in energy stocks were offset by 1.2% gains in the mining sector, while British bank HSBC gained 0.1% after a move to exit U.S. retail banking to focus on Asia.

 In focus was U.S. gross domestic product and jobless claims numbers expected later in the day.
 Investors also held back major bets before the monthly U.S. personal consumption report, due on Friday.